ykaravas/Cryptography_Projects/rsa_ykaravas/README.md

 ).
 This command simulates Eve eavesdropping on the communications between Alice and Bob.
 Eve gets a hold of Bob's public key (which is easily accessible by anyone) and intercepts the encrypted message which Alice had "sent" Bob earlier.
 Given that our primes are only on the order of 30 bits, it is fairly easy for Eve to brute force factor bobs modulo into its two prime factors.
-This is how it is done here.
-I am using an unrolled loop, skipping evens, optimizing compilation and of course it is written in C++ so for numbers this small this brute force approach, although bland, is effective.
+This was how it was previously done but i have since switched to the Pollard P - 1 algorithm in order to factor N in this program.
 Once Eve has Bob's P and Q, She can then use Bob's public key, modulo and P and Q to calculate his private key fairly easily and in turn decrypt Alice's message which was intended for Bob.
 This part of the program loads the original plain text message and Bobs actual private key to check if the attack was successful.
 Eve then saves out the decrypted message along with Bob's compromised private key to Eve's directory (as proof).
+Note* Miller Rabin is used throughout program to test primality.

 There is also a "msg" command to allow user to more easily change the original plain text message that Alice sends to Bob without much manual effort.
 The "unit" command runs all the unit tests build for this